 A bit further away, at around 20 minutes walk, are the guest houses and apartments in the settlement of Plitvička Jezera, for example

-Dining options again are limited, with Bistro Vučnica [Official website, Google Maps location] the only viable option.
+Dining options again are limited, with Pizzeria Vučnica [Official website, Google Maps location] the only viable option.
 However, there is a small supermarket called Robni Centar [Google Maps location] for those who want to self-cater.

-We mention this option for completeness only.
-We do not recommend staying in Plitvica Selo if you don’t have a car.
-It is more cumbersome to get to/from and more expensive.
 Dining options there are also limited, with the Etno Garden Restaurant and Restaurant Kozjak the most viable (but expensive) options.
 There is no supermarket nearby.

 How to see most of Plitvice Lakes without the big tourist crowds?